-What Is the Underlying Source of Disorders, Diseases, and Mortality?
+What Are the Causes of Disorders, Diseases, and Mortality?

 Here is the key to answering that question: true representations correctly understood are just as necessary to health and well-being as they are to ordinary language acquisition and successful communication.
 They are absolutely foundational.Theoretical work (see Entropy 2010) backed by sound research in mathematics, physics, biochemistry, immunology, toxicology, the neurosciences, and linguistics (see Biosemiotic Entropy 2012-2014) shows that the success of linguistic-social interactions as well as the biological communications on which health in general depends all require connecting abstract symbols with their intended meanings.
 Even in marketing, economics, education, and high stakes communication in general, in the long-run sound theory and research show that true representations are essential (see Images that Work and references cited there).
 Ultimately, the meanings of true representations are grounded in mappings of abstract signs (words, phrases, and higher units) into the stream of ordinary experience populated by material bodily entities interacting with each other in space and time.